An Introduction to WFA from our Lead Educator Adrian Benn

 As our WFA Lead Educator, Adrian is wholeheartedly committed to ensuring that every WFA mentor is fully equipped with the tools, knowledge, and inspiration they need to empower pupils in your school year after year.
 We are incredibly proud to have him at the helm of this exciting journey.

-The WFA consists of four modules.
+The WFA consists of three modules.
 Each module includes a training video, delivered by Adrian Benn, for both teachers and mentors to be able to successfully launch the sessions, along with downloadable workshop plans and printable resources.

 There is no particular order in which to complete the modules, nor any timescale in which to deliver them.
 WFA is all about working around your schedules.